Order now, get quotes

 System optimization

-• The higher the processor frequency, the better.
+• The higher the CPU frequency, the better.

 • On a terminal server with multiple users or generally when running multiple instances on the same machine, even more cores and more RAM make sense, also for the 32-bit edition.